-When you’re dating someone, you’re spending time to get to know each other better.
-In the beginning, the situation is exciting.
-But it can also be a bit nerve-wracking.
+When you first start dating someone, the situation is exciting.
+It can also be a bit nerve-wracking.
 You’re still working to figure out if there’s a connection that could lead to something long term.
 As part of that process, you might, at least once, get ‘ghosted’ by someone that you liked and saw potential with.

 Ghosting is when the person you are dating stops messaging you and is unresponsive to messages or calls.
-It happened to me when I was dating.
-While this can be painful, it’s important to not be devastated or to take it as a sign that dating is not for you.
+It happened to me when I was dating, and happens to most daters at least once in life.
+While this can be painful, it’s important to not take it as a sign that dating is not for you.

 1. If a person is willing to just stop all contact without warning or logical reasoning, they are not the right long term partner for you.
 Take it as their issue, and be glad it happened now, and not a year from now.
 They did not see long term potential in you as a couple.
-You did NOT lose your soulmate, no matter how much it feels like this just happened.
+Or something come up, and they flaked out.
+You did NOT lose your soulmate, no matter how bad it feels.

 2. You’re allowed to wallow a bit, but don’t get stuck in sadness.
 As soon as you feel up to it, and ready to meet someone without comparing them to the other person, do it.
 Set a deadline for when the moping needs to end, and make plans after that date.

 3. I recommend continuing to look online while you mope, just to remind yourself that there are lots of other potential partners out there for you.